Thak676/stevens_pygame_library/README.md

         update_screen()
 ```

-# Example 2, blue sky with cloud (you must supply your own image):
+# Example 2, blue sky with cloud:
+(you must supply your own image)

 ```
 import pygame